-Adults Figure 7 shows performance in the two conditions for both age groups, with chance at 1.1253.
-The preregistered maximal converging multilevel model included condition as the fixed effect, and subject, order, and items as random intercepts with random slopes for item and subject.
-It revealed significantly better accuracy in the polysemy condition in comparison to the ambiguity condition ($\beta = 0.65$, t = 4.26, p = 0.0005).
+Adults.
+Figure 7 shows performance in the two conditions for both age groups, with chance at $1.125.^3$ The preregistered maximal converging multilevel model included condition as the fixed effect, and subject, order, and items as random intercepts with random slopes for item and subject.
+It revealed significantly better accuracy in the polysemy condition in comparison with the ambiguity condition ($\beta = 0.65$, t = 4.26, p = .0005).